 After Black Lives Matter protests turned into deadly anti-police riots in the neighboring city of Charlotte, Kyle and his YAF chapter quickly organized a “Back the Blue” campaign to combat the growing anti-police sentiment at Wingate.
 Hundreds of students joined alongside Wingate University YAF in support of local law enforcement officers.

-Kyle also organized the 9/11: Never Forget Project, Socialism Awareness Week, Freedom Week, and No More Che Day.
+Kyle also organized the 9/11: Never Forget Project, Socialism Awareness Week, Freedom Week, and No More Che Day among many other projects.

-Prior to joining the Young America’s Foundation program team, Kyle served as a 2016 William and Bernice Grewcock Intern Scholar at YAF’s national headquarters, and in the Heritage Foundation’s Center for Free Markets and Regulatory Reform as part of their Young Leaders Program.
+Prior to joining the Young America’s Foundation program team, Kyle served as a 2016 William and Bernice Grewcock Intern Scholar at YAF’s national headquarters, and in the Heritage Foundation’s Center for International Trade and Economics as part of their Young Leaders Program.

 Kyle is proud to help young Americans advance conservatism throughout the Midwest and nationwide.